There are no intermediate structures between the group of integers and Presburger arithmetic: Polyhedra and inscribed balls

 The following is an immediate consequence of Fact \ref{fact:kad}.

 \begin{corollary} Suppose $Q,P_1,\ldots,P_k$ are polyhedra in $\R^n$ and $Q\seq P_1\cup\ldots\cup P_k$.
 If $r(Q)=\infty$ then $r(P_i)=\infty$ for some $1\leq i\leq k$. \end{corollary}

+\begin{remark} Although we quote Corollary \ref{cor:kad} as a consequence of Kadets' result, it is worth observing that we are not using the full power of Fact \ref{fact:kad}, but only the difference between finite and infinite inradius.
+We leave it as an exercise to the reader to deduce Corollary \ref{cor:kad} directly from basic principles (such an argument was communicated to us by Solecki). \end{remark}

-First, we show that if $P$ is a polyhedron of infinite inradius, defined by some finite intersection of half-spaces, then the ``opposite'' polyhedron, defined by the intersection of the opposite sides of the same half-spaces, also has infinite inradius.
-For a more workable notation, given an affine transformation $f:\R^n\func\R$ and $\bullet\in\{+,-\}$, we let $H^\bullet_1(f)=\skov{H}^\bullet(f)$ and $H^\bullet_0(f)=H^\bullet(f)$.
+For later results, we need two applications of Corollary \ref{cor:kad}.
+First, we show that if $P$ is a polyhedron of infinite inradius, defined by some finite intersection of half-spaces, then the ``opposite'' polyhedron, defined by the intersection of the opposite sides of these half-spaces, also has infinite inradius.

 \begin{lemma} Suppose $f_1,\ldots,f_k$ are linear functions from $\R^n$ to $\R$ and $b_1,\ldots,b_k\in\R$.
-Fix $\eta:\{1,\ldots,k\}\func\{0,1\}$ and define
+Fix $\eta\colon \{1,\ldots,k\}\to \{0,1\}$ and define

 Then $r(P^+)=\infty$ if and only if $r(P^-)=\infty$. \end{lemma} \begin{proof} Without loss of generality, it suffices to assume $r(P^+)=\infty$ and prove $r(P^-)=\infty$.
 Define

 For any $\xbar\in\R^n$, $\xbar\in P^+$ if and only if $\nv\xbar\in Q$.
 Since $\xbar\mapsto\nv\xbar$ is an isometry of $\R^n$, it follows that $r(Q)=r(P^+)=\infty$.